 Indemnity costs were awarded; the judge held that “far too much of the case was brought, persisted in and/or lost in circumstances where the claim should not have been brought or should have been dropped at an earlier stage … the most widespread allegations of fraud were made … the conduct in this case was outside the norm”.
 Not only was the claim an unsuccessful fraud case, but it was also a speculative unsuccessful fraud case: the weaknesses ought to have been clear to the claimant from the start.
 The allegations made no commercial sense.
 They were not supported by proper evidence.
 The key witness supporting the fraud allegations was not called.
 In short, the claim was “constructed by a process in which two and two have been added to make five”.

 Part of the claimant’s response was to seize on the judge’s finding that the witnesses for and those controlling the claimant genuinely (in part) believed in their fraud allegations.
 The judge rejected that submission, holding that a subjective belief in the claim was not enough to avoid indemnity costs: “the conduct of a party to litigation must be viewed objectively”.
 It was “no answer that the paying party was a litigant in person”, especially where it had instructed (two) direct access counsel.
 Permission to appeal is pending.

 This was a conventional application of established principles, reminding parties asserting fraud or pursuing speculative claims that the prospect of indemnity costs is very real, whereupon they will lose the cost cap protection of the winner’s budget.

-Article written by David Lewis QC and Jack Dillon.
+Article written by David Lewis KC and Jack Dillon.
 First published for Practical Law’s Dispute Resolution Blog.